CMSgov/CMCS-DSG-DSS-Certification/FAQs/readme.md

 ### Q7: What is the Certification Request Letter, and where do states send it?
-A: States may download an example of the [Certification Request Letter Template](../SMC%20Certification%20Request%20Letter%20Template.docx) on the MES Certification Repository.
+A: States may download an example of the [Sample SMC Certification Request Letter Template](../Sample_SMC_Certification_Request_Letter_Template.docx) on the MES Certification Repository.

 States should email the Certification Request Letter to their CMS State Officer and <MES@cms.hhs.gov>.
 It is also used as an entry criteria for scheduling a CR and a required artifact.
 The state must also upload the letter to the applicable Box folder for certification.